 Jennifer Oh, M.Ed. | Director of Programs & Engagement

 Currently, as the Director of Programs & Engagement, Jennifer provides strategic oversight in multiple state- and federally funded programs, including behavioral health, student programming/training, and the Asian Recruitment and Engagement Core (ARC) to support the NIH-funded All of Us Research Program.
-In addition, she provides leadership in developing new and managing existing health programs, grant writing and partnership development.
-She also works closely with the Executive Director to oversee the day-to-day operations of the organization, including communications/marketing efforts and management of staff.
+In addition, she provides leadership in developing new and managing existing health programs, grant writing, and partnership development.
+She also works closely with the leadership team to oversee the day-to-day operations of the organization, including communications/marketing efforts and management of staff.

 Jennifer received a Master of Education in Counseling Psychology from Loyola University Chicago with interests in community psychology, ethnic minority/immigrant populations, and college student development.
 She is particularly curious about how socioeconomic and sociocultural factors at the individual level can impact the health and well-being of a community as a whole.